 Surprisingly, it can even improve the cleanliness of things like glassware, silverware, mirrors and more, due to the decrease in soap scum and other mineral deposits (such as calcium carbonate) left on them during cleaning.

-In the shower, you’ll notice that you can use less shampoo and conditioner than before, and your hair and skin will be smoother than before.
+In the shower, you’ll notice that you can use less shampoo and conditioner than before, and your skin and hair will be smoother than before.
 This is a subtle advantage that many people with soft water may take for granted every day, but when you live without it even for a short while, the difference is immediately apparent.
 Seriously, who doesn’t want a smoother skin and hair?

 Finally, soft water simply tastes better to most people.
 This one is obviously a matter of personal taste, but removing excessive mineral deposits in your drinking water usually means a cleaner, more “pure” tasting water, which is especially ideal if you find yourself often drinking from the tap in your home.